 - Mentees meet in groups of 4–5 people with the same mentor throughout the programme.

-- The PhD groups are established twice a year and the postdoc/assistant professor group once a year.
+- Groups are established once a year.

 - Mentees are mixed so that they do not form groups with close colleagues.